box/developer.box.com/content/guides/collaborations/connect-slack-to-group-collabs/4-handle-slack-events.md

 ## Process Slack user

-Now we need to define how users should be processed.
-There are three instances that we need to account for:
+Next, we need to define how user events should be processed.
+There are three events that we need to account for:

 * The bot was added to the channel.
 * A regular user joined the channel.